Pediatric Hospitalist Fellowship

 Curriculum

-The pediatric hospitalist fellow will spend a third of their two-year training in non-clinical activities (e.g. research, QI, and teaching), a third in clinical work, and a third on an individualized curriculum based on their elective rotations.
+Our two-year fellowship program curriculum is divided into thirds.
+As such, each fellow will spend one-third of their time in non-clinical activities (e.g. research, QI, and teaching), another third in clinical work, and the last third on an individualized curriculum based on their career focus and aspirations.
+(Please see our detailed block schedule below).

 Each fellows has a Career Mentor and a Research Mentor.
 The Career Mentor is typically the fellowship director, but maybe another hospitalist within the division, who meets with the fellow on a regular basis to help with career development including their leadership and teaching skills.
 The Research Mentor is a faculty member who has expertise in the fellow's research focus area.
-They may include hospitalists as well as other sub-specialists within the institution.
-Both the Career and Research Mentors report back to the Scholarship Oversight Committee (SOC) and the Clinical Competency Committee (CCC) on the progress of each fellow.
+They may include hospitalists as well as other sub-specialists within the institution or externally as well.
+Both the Career and Research Mentors report back to the Scholarship Oversight Committee (SOC) and the Clinical Competency Committee (CCC) on the unique progress of each fellow.

-The fellows will function as junior faculty and participate in residents' morning reports, medical student lectures, Grand Rounds, Radiology conferences and other didactic lectures.
-They are expected to participate in the annual PHM Conference, the PHM annual Fellow’s Conference, as well as the institution’s annual Research Day.
+The fellows function as junior faculty and participate in resident education, medical student lectures, Grand Rounds, Radiology conferences and other didactic lectures.
+They also participate in the annual PHM Conference, the PHM annual Fellow’s Conference, the institution’s annual Research Day, amongst others.

 PHM Fellowship Block Schedule